Decision Guide

 When to use this guide

-Use this guide when you have been recommended a sales recruiter, an executive search firm, or a headhunter, and you want to understand which one your seat actually needs.
+Use this guide when you have been recommended a specialist sales recruiter, an executive search firm, or a headhunter, and you want to understand which one your seat actually needs.

 Any figures, fee bands, salary ranges or percentages quoted on this page are indicative narrative guidance from Evara's operator-led practice in 2026, not a formal benchmark or audited statistic.